 In emotional U.N. speech, Zelensky calls on world to punish Russia for Ukraine war

-In a videotaped address Wednesday to the United Nations General Assembly, Ukrainian President Volodymyr Zelensky called on the world to punish Russia's government for the war it launched against Ukraine earlier this year.
+In a videotaped address Wednesday to the United Nations General Assembly, Ukrainian President Volodymyr Zelensky called on the nations of the world to punish Russia's government for the war it launched against Ukraine earlier this year.

 “A crime has been committed against Ukraine and we demand just punishment,” Zelensky said.
 “The crime was committed against our state borders.
 The crime was committed against the lives of our people.
 The crime was committed, again, against the dignity of our women and men.
 The crime was committed against the values that make you and me a community of the United Nations.”